mc-wut/mc-wut.github.io/_portfolio/portfolio-1.md

       [tag=NNP]{1,3} ([lemma=district]|[lemma=county]|[lemma=university])
 ```

 Named Entity Recognition was only so successful at catching these, especially with strings containing regular English words like "Public Utility" or "Town of."
-In the end relatively hard coded lemma capture was required to achieve consistent capture.
+In the end, relatively hard-coded lemma rule was required to achieve consistent capture.

 It took 7 rules to capture the project Owner across 12 sample documents.